 Public Need To Know Information

-- All visitors must provide a valid photo identification.
+- All visitors must provide a valid government-issued photo identification.

-- All visitors, as well as their personal property, are subject to search or will be denied entrance.
-Personal property is not allowed in the visiting area.
+- All visitors, as well as their personal property, are subject to search.

 - Visitors must be 18 years of age or older unless they are a child of an inmate being visited, in which case, they must be accompanied by the other parent or legal guardian.